kinojms/obsidian-notes/STCLOUD/III. Cloud Concepts Overview.md

 		- capex/opex
 	- hybrid
 - if we say internet, it does not fully reflect the definition of a private cloud
+- is the on demand delivery (not automated) of IT resources via the Internet with a pay-as-you-go pricing

 **Infrastructure as Hardware**
 - cloud computing enables (due to virtualization) you to stop thinking of your infrastructure as hardware, and instead think and use it as software

 ## Traditional Computing Model
 - infrastructure as hardware
 - hardware solutions: